MK2112/minicorpus/README.md

 **MiniCorpus covers the following steps:**
 1. Reproducing MiniPile from the deduplicated Pile from scratch using the HuggingFace libraries and PyTorch.
-2. Further improving the MiniPile pipeline and creating a more effective version of MiniPile.
+2. Investigating potential improvements for the MiniPile pipeline and creating a more effective version of MiniPile.
 3. Preparing the improved pipeline for general applicability with the theoretical example of [RefinedWeb (Penedo, et al. 2023)](https://arxiv.org/abs/2306.01116).

 **Key objectives of this project:**